Kummer surfaces and quadratic line complexes in characteristic two: Preliminaries

 \begin{remark} Let $\Theta$ be the theta divisor of $A$.
 Then, over the complex numbers, it is well known that the morphism $\varphi : A\to S$ is defined by the complete linear system $|2\Theta|$, and the linear system $|4\Theta - \sum_{i=1}^{16} p_i|$ also defines a rational map

 of degree 2, where $\{p_i\}$ is the set of 2-torsion points on $A$ (Griffiths and Harris \cite[p.786]{GH}).
-In case $char (k)=2$, Laszlo and Pauly \cite[Proposition 4.1]{LP} studied the map defined by $|2\Theta|$ and found the equation of the Kummer quartic surface for ordinary case and Duquesne \cite{Du} for arbitrary case. \end{remark}
+In case $char (k)=2$, Laszlo and Pauly \cite[Proposition 4.1]{LP} studied the map defined by $|2\Theta|$ and found the equation of the Kummer quartic surface for ordinary case, Ducrohet \cite{Duc} for supersingular case and Duquesne \cite{Du} for arbitrary case. \end{remark}